 E --> F;

-Third step: Configure the front-end template to support Mermaid rendering
+The third step: Configure the front-end template to support Mermaid rendering

-This is the most critical step to implement Mermaid flowchart display on the front-end.
+This is the most critical step to implement Mermaid flowchart display on the front end.
 Although Anqi CMS can handle Markdown and generate HTML, the JavaScript library of Mermaid itself needs to be introduced to your website's front-end page in order to display those withmermaidThe marked HTML elements are dynamically converted into visual charts.

 The specific steps are: